Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/theory-color-3.md

 - Why V "tastes purple" if Arasaka removes Johnny
 - Why Songbird interferes with Johnny when communicating
 - How [Ghost Tunnel](ghost-tunnel.md) can exist and the cyan/yellow map on promotion material can still be true

-### Theory

-I think that V is a fragment of Alt, just like Delamain 21 was a fragment of Delamain.
-We don't see it because we were dropped into the middle rather than the start.
-It takes merging all 3 (player/Alt/Johnny) to generate the white we see at the end of the game, which leads to a merge into the real world, while leftover data gets recycled into the system as a new V. The corpo fish are the balance of colors between Johnny and V, which means that this process already took place at least once before.